gabe-sherman/gabe-sherman.github.io/index.md

 <img class="profile-picture" src="me.jpg">

-Hello!
-I'm a first-year Ph.D. student at the University of Utah performing research in computer security.
+First-year Ph.D. student at the University of Utah performing research in computer security.

 Outside of academia, I enjoy spending my time snowboarding, hiking, and more!